Humans-of-Julia/HoJMTK.jl/README.md

-# HoJMTK.jl
+# HoJMTK

-ModelingToolKit tutorial and library from the Humans of Julia organization
+Tutorials and libraries for [SciML/ModelingToolkit.jl](https://github.com/SciML/ModelingToolkit.jl) from the Humans of Julia organization.